codeforamerica/follow-all/README.md

 Once you obtain credentials, substitute your consumer key and secret into the command below.
-You can find your consumer key and secret in your Twitter app's "Details" tab in the "OAuth settings" section.
+You can find your consumer key and secret in your Twitter app's "Keys and Access Tokens" section.

 [apps]: http://dev.twitter.com/apps